Certified Community Behavioral Health Clinic (CCBHC) Accreditation

 As more states begin drafting their state certification processes and requiring independent accreditation, we can ensure CCBHCs meet that requirement and successfully implement and build upon the 2023 CCBHC Certification Criteria in key areas.

-To learn more about how COA Accreditation Standards align with CCBHC Certification Criteria, download the COA Accreditation/CCBHC Crosswalk.
+To learn more about how COA Accreditation Standards align with CCBHC Certification Criteria, download the COA Accreditation/CCBHC Crosswalk and Checklist.

 To learn more about how the COA Accreditation Standards align with the National Standards for Culturally and Linguistically Appropriate Services (CLAS) in Health and Health Care, download the COA Accreditation/CLAS Crosswalk.

 COA Accreditation standards on client rights and service planning and monitoring are well aligned with the CCBHC person- and family-centered treatment planning core service.
-The standards require that individuals and families be the primary source of information regarding their request or need for care, that they receive all necessary information to make informed decisions regarding services and supports to be provided, and that they are engaged in all ongoing monitoring and decision making throughout their engagement with the provider.
+The standards put the person or family at the center of all service delivery decisions and ensure that services are responsive to their preferences, values and belief systems, and goals for care.
+The standards recognize individuals and families as the primary source of information regarding their request or need for care and ensure that they receive all the necessary information to make informed decisions regarding the services and supports they wish to engage with.

-COA Accreditation standards promote culturally and linguistically appropriate practice and inclusive and accessible care.
-Key features of the standards that support implementation of this component in the CCBHC certification criteria include:
+COA Accreditation standards promote health equity through the promotion of culturally and linguistically appropriate practice and inclusive and accessible care.
+Key features of the standards that support implementation of this component of the CCBHC certification criteria include:

-• Working with the community to improve supports and accommodations for individuals with special needs or marginalized communities
+• Collaborating with the community to address unmet needs and advocate for improved access to services including improved supports and accommodations for individuals with special needs as well as improved access to needed services for underserved or marginalized communities

-• Training staff on cultural differences among the service population, providing culturally responsive services, and creating an inclusive environment
+• Training staff on cultural differences among the service population and how to provide culturally responsive services and create inclusive service environments

 COA Accreditation seeks to promote whole-person wellness through its standards on integrated care and care coordination.
 These standards address key requirements in the CCBHC criteria including:

-• Facilitating access to, and coordinating delivery of, the full array of social support, behavioral health care, and physical health care services
+• Facilitating access to, and coordinating delivery of, the full array of social services, behavioral health care, and physical health care

 • Establishing partnerships and coordination procedures with direct service providers in the community including hospitals, primary care providers, law enforcement, the courts, residential treatment providers, and crisis response providers